Gravemind/tt-rss-feedlish-theme/README.md

 ### Update

 `git pull` should suffice.
-Feedlish should follow tt-rss updates with a week or two.
+Feedlish should follow tt-rss updates within a week or two.

 If you need tt-rss latest CSS changes right away (or if you